 - Closely monitored medication when medication is indicated.

-It is important to treat people with ADHD and addiction according to their stage of recovery.
-Recovery is a process that can be divided into four stages, pre-recovery, early recovery, middle recovery, and long term recovery.
+ADHD and addiction recovery can be divided into four stages: pre-recovery, early recovery, middle recovery, and long-term recovery.

-MIDDLE RECOVERY: By now addicts, and alcoholics, are settling into recovery.
-This is usually the time when they seek therapy for problems that did not disappear with recovery.
-It is much easier to diagnose ADHD at this stage; and medication can be very effective when indicated.
+It is much easier to diagnose ADHD at this stage, and medication can be very effective when indicated.

 Medication and Addiction

-Non-stimulant medications such as Wellbutrin, Prozac, Nortriptyline, Effexor and Zoloft can also be effective in relieving ADHD symptoms for some people.
-These medications are frequently used in combination with a small dose of a psycho stimulant.
+Wellbutrin, Prozac, Nortriptyline, Effexor and Zoloft can also be effective in relieving ADHD symptoms for some people.
+These medications are frequently used in combination with a small dose of a psychostimulant.

-If you or someone you love is in the grips of Addiction and ADD/ADHD then call us TODAY for immediate assessment and the admission process.
+If you or someone you love is in the grips of Addiction and ADD/ADHD, call us today for an immediate assessment and to learn about the admission process to our centre.